Pretzel Buns

 First Rise: Place the dough in a greased bowl, turn to coat, and cover tightly with plastic.
 Let rise in a warm place until doubled in size, about 1 hour.
 The dough is ready when a finger pressed in leaves a mark that doesn’t spring back.

-Shape: Divide into 12 equal dough balls (a scale makes precise work of this).
-Shape each into a smooth ball by pinching and tugging on flaps of dough to converge into one central seam.
+Shape: Turn each portion into a smooth ball by pinching and tugging on flaps of dough to converge into one central seam.

-Score & Salt: Use a small but sharp knife or even a bread lame to make a score crisscross into the center of each bun to help facilitate their expansion and spring in the oven.
+Score: Use a small sharp knife to make a crisscross into the center of each bun to help facilitate their expansion and spring in the oven.
 It should be about ¼-inch deep.
-Immediately sprinkle with salt while the buns are still wet (otherwise it won’t stick).
-Repeat this process until all the buns are ready for baking.

 Bake: Bake at 400°F for 15 to 16 minutes, or until deeply golden brown.